nordkamp/calculus-cli/Trapezoidal Rule/README.md

 # trapezoidalrule-cli
-A collection of CLI programs written in various languages (Python and C) that compute the Trapezoidal (or Trapezium) Rule for approximating the area under a curve.
-These projects are licensed under GPL v3, so do whatever you want with them under that license.

 These programs were written as a solution to a question on a Mathematics assignment and as such they have not been tested for ALL possible equations/scenarios.
-That being said, from the limited testing done they are accurate.
+That being said, from the testing done they are accurate.

 ![Trapezoidal Rule formula](http://andymath.com/wp-content/uploads/2019/08/Trapezoidal-Rule.jpg)